-But even if this was not enough, let us remind you of an investigation last year (2017), when the Turkish police seized an ExpressVPN server to find information in relation to the killing of the Russian ambassador in Ankara.
-The authorities ended up empty-handed because there was no useful data to find.
+But even if this was not enough, let’s remind you of an investigation last year (2017), when the Turkish police seized an ExpressVPN server to find information in relation to the killing of the Russian ambassador in Ankara.
+The authorities came up empty-handed because there was no useful data to find.

-Hell, yeah!
-What more could you ask for than a real-world example of them passing the no logs test?
-This proves that ExpressVPN one of the safest on the market.
-So, this Turkish case actually came in handy for Express as a free promotion.
+When it comes to logging your data – hell, yeah!
+What more could you ask for than a real-world example of them passing the no-logs test?
+This shows that ExpressVPN is one of the safest on the market.
+So, this Turkish case actually came in handy for Express as free promotion.
 But there’s more to consider when it comes to online security and privacy.

 ExpressVPN has over 2,000 servers in 148 VPN server locations over 94 countries.
-While the number of servers is not the highest compared to competitors, their dispersion is very impressive.
+While the number of servers is not the highest compared to the competitors, their diversity is very impressive.
 Indirectly, this also makes ExpressVPN safer, since it allows you to find alternative locations for bypassing censorship more easily.

-The main reason behind this cipher’s popularity is the fact that it is impossible to “brute-force”.
+The main reason behind this cipher’s popularity is the fact that it is practically impossible to “brute-force.”
 Even if you combine all of the computational power available today, such an attack would still take ages.
 Sounds safe enough for your online activities?
 But you may still wonder: Is ExpressVPN safe?
-So, let’s go on.